Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

-Rheumatoid arthritis is primarily a joint disease.
+Rheumatoid arthritis is a chronic inflammatory disease that primarily affects the joints.
 However, rheumatoid arthritis occasionally affects other parts of the body — including the eyes.

 The most common eye-related symptom of rheumatoid arthritis is dryness.
-Dry eyes also can be a symptom of Sjogren's syndrome — an autoimmune disorder that's often associated with rheumatoid arthritis.
+Dry eyes are prone to infection, and if untreated, severe dry eyes can cause damage to the cornea, the clear, dome-shaped surface of the eye that helps your eye focus.
+Dry eyes can also be a symptom of Sjogren's syndrome — an autoimmune disorder that's often associated with rheumatoid arthritis.

 If you have rheumatoid arthritis and experience eye pain, vision changes or other eye problems, consult an ophthalmologist for an evaluation.
 Early treatment can help prevent vision-threatening complications.